DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-8_importing.md

 ## ATF Translation Service
-Nodes for importing a DWG into the Dynamo environment can be found under the translation tab.
-This series of components will browse for a file, import the file contents, and convert it into usable Dynamo geometry.
+Nodes for importing a DWG into the Dynamo environment are found under the translation tab.
+The following examples demonstrate the series of components used to browse for a file, import the file contents, and convert it into usable Dynamo geometry.
 Dynamo also gives us the ability to filter through and select objects, so we are able to call specific objects within a DWG file.

 ###Get Imported Objects
-The simplest way to import DWG date into Dynamo Studio is to import the entire file into the workspace:
+The simplest way to import DWG date into Dynamo Studio is by importing the entire file into the workspace:

 [IMAGE 01]